github/docs/content/support/contacting-github-support/viewing-and-updating-support-tickets.md

 ## Requesting a callback

-If your account includes {% data variables.product.prodname_dotcom %} premium support, you can request a callback for urgent or high priority tickets.
+If your account includes {% data variables.contact.premium_support %}, you can request a callback for urgent or high priority tickets.
 From the ticket, click **Request a callback from GitHub Support**.

 ## Requesting an escalation

-If your account includes {% data variables.product.prodname_dotcom %} preoium support, you can request to escalate a ticket if it was opened at a lower priority but the issue has become more urgent.
+If your account includes {% data variables.contact.premium_support %}, you can request to escalate a ticket if it was opened at a lower priority but the issue has become more urgent.
 From the ticket, click **Request an escalation**.
-Please refer to [AUTOTITLE](/enterprise-cloud@latest/support/learning-about-github-support/about-github-premium-support#assigning-a-priority-to-a-support-ticket) before requesting an escalation.
+For more information about requesting an escalation, see "[AUTOTITLE](/enterprise-cloud@latest/support/learning-about-github-support/about-github-premium-support#assigning-a-priority-to-a-support-ticket)".

 {% endif %}